HS2: Government refuses to guarantee Manchester branch

 Their primary concerns are said to be over spiralling costs and delays to the project.

-"Spades are already in the ground on our HS2 programme and we're focused on delivering it," the prime minister's official spokesman said, but would not promise that the line would go to Manchester.
+"Spades are already in the ground on our HS2 programme and we're focused on delivering it," the prime minister's official spokesman said.

-Asked whether the prime minister was committed to the line going to Manchester, the spokesman said: "We are committed to HS2, to the project."
+Asked whether Mr Sunak was committed to the line going to Manchester, the spokesman did not confirm whether it would, saying: "We are committed to HS2, to the project."

-However, Number Ten did confirm that ministers were looking at "rephasing" the project, hinting at a possible delay.
+However, No 10 did confirm that ministers were looking at "rephasing" the project, hinting at a possible delay.

+Greater Manchester Mayor Andy Burnham said: "Why should it be the North of England that pays the price?

+"What we are going to end up with here is in the southern half of the country, a modern, high-speed rail network, and the northern half of the country left with crumbling Victorian infrastructure.
+That won't level us up, it will do the exact opposite."

 In March, Transport Secretary Mark Harper announced that work on a new station at London Euston would be pushed back by two years because of rising costs.